-Apart from good music and food, experience Bluesville, the Youth Ottawa Interactive Art Display.
-It is open on all days for pass holders.
 Book your tickets in advance to avoid disappointment.
 Ticket prices start from $95 but are subject to change.
 The 2023 festival is July 6-16; the 2024 dates TBA.

 10. The Calgary Stampede

-One of Canada's most famous festivals, the Calgary Stampede is a rodeo cowboy show that takes place in July every year.
+One of Canada's most famous festivals, the Calgary Stampede is a big rodeo western event that takes place in July every year.
 The Stampede is a major part of the Calgary's cultural identity.

 Visitors also experience the music of country legends and rock stars on the Stampede stage.
 Tickets packages are available, starting at $66.

-For first-time visitors, Calgary Stampede’s organisers have the following advice:
+For first-time visitors, Calgary Stampede’s organizers have the following advice:

 11. Just For Laughs Montreal

-One of the largest international comedy shows, Just For Laughs, takes place in Montreal, Quebec, every year for two weeks in July.
-It features a long list of comedy shows in its first half and English in its second half.
+One of the largest international comedy shows, Just For Laughs takes place in Montreal, Quebec, every year for two weeks in July.
+It features a long list of comedy shows in both English and French.
 Non-verbal shows like acrobats and pantomimes are also included in the festival.

-Performers perform vocal and visual comedy shows in several nightclubs and theatres, as well as at outdoor venues.
-Talent scouts and agents trying to gauge talents for the entertainment industry also drop by.
+Performers entertain audiences with vocal and visual comedy shows in several nightclubs and theatres, as well as at outdoor venues.
+Talent scouts and agents gauging talent for the entertainment industry may also drop by.
 This is the place to be for artists wishing to take the industry by surprise.
 Big names Kevin Hart, Amy Schumer, and Jimmy Fallon reputedly got their starts here.